INTRODUCTION

 File Size Management

-Collaborative projects generate large files, and large files create practical problems.
-A complex Stud.io model with tens of thousands of parts can exceed 50 MB.
+Collaborative projects generate large files.
+A complex model with tens of thousands of parts can exceed 50 MB.
 Upload and download times increase.
-Cloud sync slows down.
-Email attachments hit size limits.
-Rendering becomes sluggish.
-Managing file size is not glamorous, but it is essential for keeping a collaborative project moving smoothly.
+Rendering slows down.
+Managing file size keeps the project moving.

 SECTION 8